gerasev-kirill/django-gcloud-storage/README.md

 ## Install to Your Django App

 To enable this as your default file storage backend, you have to specify **django_gcs** as your default storage backend.
+Also you should provide full path to \*.json or \*.p12 key with Google Cloud Storage service account credential(how to create key read [here](https://cloud.google.com/storage/docs/authentication#generating-a-private-key))

 ```python
 # .../settings.py